mdn/webextensions-examples/list-cookies/README.md

 ## What it does

-This extensions list the cookies in the mozilla developers domain
+This extensions list the cookies in the active tab.

 # What it shows

-Demonstration of cookie api function cookie.getAll()
+Demonstration of the getAll() function in the cookie API